-Dr. Kern has authored eight books on human performance, including the award-winning “Plane of Excellence” trilogy (Redefining Airmanship, Flight Discipline and Darker Shades of Blue; McGraw Hill 1995, 1997, 1999).
-Over the past five years, Dr. Kern has broadened his approach beyond aviation.
-In his latest “Empowered Accountability” series (Blue Threat: Why to Err is Inhuman and Going Pro: The Deliberate Practice of Professionalism; Pygmy Books 2009, 2011) he creates a 21st century guide to extreme professionalism for individuals and organizations “while remaining true to themselves and growing where they are, with the resources at hand.”
-A prolific writer, Tony is also a featured columnist and Contributing Editor for Skies and Vertical 911 magazines.
-In addition, Dr. Kern has been interviewed regarding his methodologies by the Fox Business Network, Bloomberg TV, the Discovery Channel, National Public Radio, NBC Nightly News and 48 Hours with Dan Rather, among others.
+Tony is the author of nine books on human performance, including the award-winning “Plane of Excellence” trilogy (Redefining Airmanship, Flight Discipline, and Darker Shades of Blue).
+In the past decade, Dr. Kern has broadened his approach beyond aviation.
+In his latest “Empowered Accountability” series (Blue Threat: Why to Err is Inhuman, Going Pro: The Deliberate Practice of Professionalism, and The Ghost of Nathan Hale) he creates a 21st century guide to extreme professionalism for individuals and organizations “while remaining true to themselves and growing where they are, with the resources at hand.”
+A prolific writer, Tony is also a featured columnist and Contributing Editor for Skies and Vertical Valor magazines.
+In addition, his expert opinion has been sought for interviews on the Fox Business Network, Bloomberg TV, the Discovery Channel, National Public Radio, NBC Nightly News, and 48 Hours with Dan Rather, among others.

-Despite his numerous advanced degrees, Dr. Kern does not consider himself an academic.
+Despite his numerous advanced degrees, Tony does not consider himself an “academic.”
 He has deep operational roots in the U.S. Air Force as a Command Pilot and Flight Examiner in the B-1B bomber, as well as diverse senior staff and leadership experience, including service as the Chairman of the U.S. Air Force Human Factors Steering Group, and Director and Professor of Military History at the USAF Academy.
 Upon retirement from the Air Force in 2000, Dr. Kern served as the National Aviation Director for the U.S. Forest Service, where he directed the largest non-military government aviation program in the world in support of federal wildland fire suppression.
 Tony is a graduate of the Federal Executive Institute and the U.S. Federal Government Senior Executive Service Development Program.